lasso-js/karma-lasso/README.md

   - `ignore` - A glob pattern or an array of glob patterns specifying which files to ignore.
 This list will be checked along with the default ignore list if `defaultIgnore` is true or not set.
 If you only want the ignore list specified here to be used, set the defaultIgnore option to false.

   - `files` - A glob pattern or an array of glob patterns specifying which files to include for watch.
 If a file is not ignored, it is tested with this pattern(s).
 If this option is not set, anything that is not ignored will be watched.

+4. `ignore` - A glob pattern or an array of glob patterns specifying which files to not optimize.

+5. `files` - A glob pattern or an array of glob patterns specifying which files to include for optimization.